redis/redis-doc/topics/cluster-spec.md

 4. Hard reset only: `currentEpoch`, `configEpoch`, and `lastVoteEpoch` are set to 0.
 5. Hard reset only: the Node ID is changed to a new random ID.

-Master nodes with non-empty data sets can't be reset (since normally you want to reshard data to the other nodes), however in special conditions when this is appropriate, like when a cluster is totally destroyed in order to create a new one, `FLUSHALL` must be executed before to proceed with the reset.
+Master nodes with non-empty data sets can't be reset (since normally you want to reshard data to the other nodes).
+However, under special conditions when this is appropriate (e.g. when a cluster is totally destroyed with the intent of creating a new one), `FLUSHALL` must be executed before proceeding with the reset.

 Removing nodes from a cluster
 ---

-It is possible to practically remove a node from an existing cluster by resharding all its data to other nodes (if it is a master node) and finally by shutting it down, however the other nodes will still remember its node ID and address, and will attempt to connect with it.
+It is possible to practically remove a node from an existing cluster by resharding all its data to other nodes (if it is a master node) and shutting it down.
+However, the other nodes will still remember its node ID and address, and will attempt to connect with it.

-For this reason when a node is removed, we want to also remove its entry from all the other nodes tables.
+For this reason, when a node is removed we want to also remove its entry from all the other nodes tables.
 This is accomplished by using the `CLUSTER FORGET <node-id>` command.

 The command does two things:

 1. It removes the node with the specified node ID from the nodes table.
-2. It sets a 60 seconds ban to prevent a node with the same node ID to be re-added.
+2. It sets a 60 second ban which prevents a node with the same node ID from being re-added.

-The second operation is needed because Redis Cluster uses gossip in order to auto-discover nodes, so removing the node X from node A, could result into node B to gossip node X to A again.
-Because of the 60 seconds ban, the Redis Cluster administration tools have 60 seconds in order to remove the node from all the nodes, preventing the re-addition of the node because of auto discovery.
+The second operation is needed because Redis Cluster uses gossip in order to auto-discover nodes, so removing the node X from node A, could result in node B gossiping about node X to A again.
+Because of the 60 second ban, the Redis Cluster administration tools have 60 seconds in order to remove the node from all the nodes, preventing the re-addition of the node due to auto discovery.

 Further information is available in the `CLUSTER FORGET` documentation.